ITurres/O.P-Project/README.md

 i will give the logo and the items some padding to left-right so it can separate a bit from the corners.

- now i have to align the items horizontally one next to each other...display flex the class and align the items to the center will do it.
+ now i have to align the items horizontally one next to each other...

+ I have to align the LOGO to the center of the container: display flex the class and align the items to the center will do it.